jellevdvliet/documentation/learn/what_is_meilisearch/telemetry.md

 - Technical specs of the device running MeiliSearch
 - Database size per instance
 - Number of documents per instance
+- Number of calls to `indexes/:indexUid/tasks` per instance
+- Number of calls to `indexes/:indexUid/tasks/:taskUid` per instance
+- Number of calls to `tasks` per instance
+- Number of calls to `tasks/:taskUid` per instance

 **We will absolutely never identify users, track users, or collect private information**, including IP address, email, or website URLs.
 All of our data collection is **GDPR-compliant** and **secure**.